top of page

 With warmth and humor, the colorful people and animals of the storied Yorkshire Dales came alive.
 His books turned into a publishing powerhouse in the 1970s that continues to this day.

-The attention focused on the recovered manuscripts by Harper Lee and Beatrix Potter made me start thinking about the headline I would most like to see.
-Which manuscript by a favorite author would I love to have "discovered?"
+Over the years, formerly unknown manuscripts by beloved authors have turned up unexpectedly, such as the recovered novel by Harper Lee.
+I began to wonder: Which manuscript by a favorite author would I love to have "discovered?"
 So many come to mind, but James Herriot is my number one choice for "if only there could be one more book."

 Alf Wight, better known by his pen name of James Herriot, began his writing career at the age of 53 after years of soaking up the dialect and customs of the Dales.